kballeda/intel-xpu-backend-for-triton/scripts/triton_reproducer/README.md

 ./tritonspvc++.exe -spv ./data/kernel.spv
 ```

-# Known Issues
+# Future Work
-Data type support may be limited and needs to be expanded.
+  1. Data type support may be limited and needs to be expanded.
+  2. Support dot and other test cases on priority